vvv-school/assignment_optimization-2Dgrasp/README.md

 ```

 <details>
-<summary>🔘 Click to get more details on the cross product</summary>
+<summary>🔘 Click to get more details on the cross-product</summary>

 ---
 The torque is the vector resulting from the [cross product](https://en.wikipedia.org/wiki/Cross_product) between the vector representing the application point of the force and the force itself.
-In the Newtonian dynamics it is convenient to express such quantities in the frame attached to the center of mass.
+In Newtonian dynamics, it is convenient to express such quantities in the frame attached to the center of mass.

 ![cross-product](/assets/cross-product.png)